Quasi-normal modes for de Sitter-Reissner-Nordstr\"om Black Holes: Barrier top resonances

 \lb{s-Bar}

-\subsection{Resonances and pseudopoles.}
+\subsection{Resonances and pseudopoles}

 \lb{ss-Bar} We start by recalling the analytic properties of the radial coordinate $r$ as a function of the Regge-Wheeler variable $x$ (see (\ref{Regge})) and a holomorphic extension of the potential $\alpha$ in (\ref{a2}).
-For $Q=\L=0$ it was proved in \cite{SaBarretoZworski1997}, Proposition 4.1 (see also \cite{BachelotMotetBachelot1993}, Propositions IV.2 and IV.3). \begin{proposition}\lb{Prop4.1} Let $F$ be as in (\ref{a2}).
-Suppose $Q^2 <\frac98M^2$ and $\L M^2$ is small enough so that $F(r)$ has four real zeros $r_n < 0< r_c<r_-<r_+.$ Let the function $x=x(r)$ be defined by where $r_0\in (r_-,r_+)$ is a fixed number.
-Then the functions $r(x)$ and $\alpha(x)=\sqrt{F(r(x))}/r(x)$ extend to a holomorphic functions in a conic neighbourhood of the real axis given by $|\arg z|<\theta$ and $\alpha$ satisfies there
+For $Q=\Lambda=0$ it was proved in \cite{SaBarretoZworski1997}, Proposition~4.1 (see also \cite{BachelotMotetBachelot1993}, Propositions IV.2 and IV.3 and \cite{Dyatlov2011}, Proposition~4.1). \begin{proposition}\lb{Prop4.1} Let $F$ be as in (\ref{a2}).
+Suppose $Q^2 <\frac98M^2$ and $\Lambda M^2$ is small enough so that $F(r)$ has four real zeros $r_n < 0< r_c<r_-<r_+.$ Let the function $x=x(r)$ be defined by where $r_0\in (r_-,r_+)$ is a fixed number.